 All supervisory uniformed personnel employed by Central Washington University, excluding nonsupervisory employees, lieutenants, confidential employees, and all other employees.

-ARTICLE 2 NON-DISCRIMINATION
+ARTICLE 2 – NON-DISCRIMINATION

 2.1 Under this Agreement, neither party will discriminate against employees on the basis of religion, age, sex, marital status, race, color, creed, national origin, political affiliation, military status, status as a protected veteran, sexual orientation, any real or perceived sensory, mental or physical disability, genetic information, gender identification and gender expression, status as a victim of domestic violence, sexual assault or stalking or because of the participation or lack of participation in union activities, or any other protected class under applicable state or federal law.
 Bona fide occupational qualifications based on the above traits do not violate this Section.